Skip to main content

 What Is Cervical Lordosis?

-In the neck, upper back, and lower back, everyone’s spine bends slightly.
+Our spine bends slightly when we use the neck, upper, and lower back.
 The lordotic (neck and lower back) and kyphotic (upper back) curves are what give your spine its S shape (upper back).

 They benefit your body in the following ways: